-Our units have been approved for listing on Nasdaq under the symbol "GCACU" and will be listed on Nasdaq on or promptly after the date of this prospectus.
+We have applied to list our units on Nasdaq under the symbol "GCACU."
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
+We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
 We expect that our Class A common stock and warrants will be listed under the symbols "GCAC" and "GCACUW," respectively, once the Class A common stock and warrants begin separate trading.